 - You are aged 19+ on 31st August 2023 and enrolled on an eligible full time course (apprenticeships, Higher Education, non-funded courses are not eligible) or

 - You are enrolled on an eligible full time course and in receipt of an Advanced Learner Loan.

 Please read through the attached Terms and Conditions of Support and Guidance Notes, which has the income criteria, indicates the help available and how to apply.
 This includes applying for help with Travel.

 What next: Download and read the Terms and Conditions of Support and Guidance Notes then the Application, save it, read it, complete it and return it via email or print it if you prefer.
-Alternatively collect a form from either of our Beverley or Bridlington Campuses or email email@example.com for a postal copy or call 0345 120 0044.
+Alternatively collect a form from either of our Beverley or Bridlington reception desks or email [email protected] for a postal copy or call 0345 120 0044, option 5.

 For more information follow these links:

 Care to Learn: Care to Learn - GOV.UK (www.gov.uk) for students under 20 as at the 31st August.